nabe33/zkVC/README.md

 ```

 #### 6. Zero-Knowledge Circuit Setup
-circom/circuit/ageCheck.circom is a circuit to zk proof that the driver is older than 20 with privte input of birthday and public input of today's date.
+circom/circuit/ageCheck.circom is a circuit to zk proof that the driver is older than 20 with private input of birthday and public input of today's date.

 Output will be saved in a directory circom/work/ageCheck. verifyAge function of API sever uses this output to make ZKP.